ietf-wg-happy/draft-happy-eyeballs-v3/draft-ietf-happy-happyeyeballs-v3.md

-For cases where the answers do not include any SVCB/HTTPS information, or if all of the answers are associated with the same SVCB/HTTPS record, this step is trivial: all answers belong to one group, and the client assumes they support they same protocols and security properties.
+For cases where the answers do not include any SVCB/HTTPS information, or if all of the answers are associated with the same SVCB/HTTPS record, this step is trivial: all answers belong to one group, and the client assumes they support the same protocols and security properties.

-However, for cases where there are multiple distinct SVCB/HTTPS records returned, the client is aware of different sets of destination endpoints that advertise different capabilities.
-The client SHOULD separate these addresses out into different groups, such that all addresses in a group share the same application protocols and relevant security properties.
-The specific parameters that will be relevant to the client depend on the client implementation and application.
+However, the client is aware of different sets of destination endpoints that advertise different capabilities when it receives multiple distinct SVCB/HTTPS records.
+The client SHOULD separate these addresses into different groups, such that all addresses in a group share the same application protocols and relevant security properties.
+The specific parameters that are relevant to the client depend on the client implementation and application.

 Note that some destination addresses might need to be added to